hmedrano/erddap-python/README.md

 ```

-The tabledap object as internally a stack for resultVariables, constrainst and server side operations.
+The tabledap object internally stores a stack for the result variables, constrainsts and server side operations.
 You
 can keep adding them and get the different urls.

 ```python